Why Building Muscle Is A Non-Negotiable For Women After 30

 Why Building Muscle Should Be A Non-Negotiable for Women After 30

-For many women over 30, the goal isn’t to be smaller — it’s to feel stronger, leaner, and more in control of their body again.
+For women over 30, the goal shouldn’t be to be smaller — it should be to feel stronger, leaner, and more in control of their body again.

 • Fat loss feels harder